Looking for a sewing machine you can count on? Skip the guesswork and choose JUKI.

 JUKI's HZL-G home machines have an improved presser foot construction and can hem even the heaviest jeans with confidence and ease.
 They can also add buttonholes anywhere you need them, no matter the type of fabric.
 They allow more extensive space to sew than most machines and have an automatic needle threader.
 JUKI industrial machines offer less in terms of stitching and fonts but more dependability.
 JUKI is easier to use, more durable and reliable, faster and quieter, and ready for hundreds of miles of straight lockstitch sewing.

-If you’re ready to upgrade to JUKI, the world’s best sewing machine, there are a few things to consider before you buy:
+If you're ready to switch to JUKI, there are a few things to consider before you buy:

 If you are considering a big quilting or industrial machine, you'll need to ensure you have room for it.
 Many JUKI industrial models come with tables, so you'll need to ensure you have enough room in your desired space.
 For example, if you are in a small studio apartment, this may not be the machine for you as you won't have room for anything else!
 Even without the accompanying table, the industrial machines are much heavier than a home one, so JUKI home machines are probably a better buy for you.